 Shops and Restaurants

-Restaurants such as Kamayan, Max’s, Gerry’s and Sentro are some of the many famous restaurants that serve Filipino delicacies.
+Restaurants such as Kamayan, Max’s, Gerry’s, and Sentro are some of the many famous restaurants that serve Filipino delicacies.
 Sentro is located in Greenbelt 2, in Makati, while Kamayan, Max’s and Gerry’s have branches all over Manila and even some branches outside the city.
-The city is also home to a great and growing number of restaurants offering Japanese, Chinese, Italian and other cuisines.
+The city is also home to many restaurants offering Japanese, Chinese, Italian, and other cuisines.
 Anywhere in Manila, there will be a restaurant guaranteed to satisfy your taste buds.

 Nightlife in Manila

 If there’s one thing Filipinos love, it is music.
 Who does not love singing karaoke?
 Karaoke bars such as The Library makes karaoke more memorable with its stand-up comediennes performing for their nightly visitors.
-Bars, restaurants and cafes such as Blue Onion in Quezon City does not only provide a wide variation of good food and drinks served in a very cozy atmosphere, but also provides live music performed by bands on certain nights.
+Bars, restaurants, and cafes such as Blue Onion in Quezon City provide a wide variety of good food and drinks served in a very cozy atmosphere and provide live music performed by bands on certain nights.

-Manila is also surrounded by clubs playing all sorts of music, while In the mood, located in the Malate district, is an alternative for those who are interested in ballroom dancing.
+Manila is also surrounded by clubs playing all sorts of music.
+In the mood, located in the Malate district, it is an alternative for those interested in ballroom dancing.